gerosecurity/gerobug/README.md

 - Auto Reply and Notification<br>
 Bug Hunter's inquiries will be automatically replied and notified if there any updates on their report.<br>
-Company will also be notified via Slack if there any new report.
+Company will also be notified via Slack/Telegram if there any new report.

 - User Management<br>
 Gerobug has a simple Role-based user management.